ingolst/ingolst/README.md

 - 👋 Hi, I’m @ingolst
-- 👀 I’m interested in learning coding languages to assist with automation with system administration
+- 👀 I’m interested in learning coding Python to assist with automation with system administration
 - 🌱 I’m currently learning Python

 <!---